brandonpittman/site/content/notes/pocket-overflow.md

 date: 2026-04-24
 ---

 Let's talk pocket carry.
-Mine is a phone, keys, wallet, and a Victorinox MiniChamp.
+Mine is a phone, keys, a wallet, and a Victorinox MiniChamp.
 90% of my outings are short: kids' pickup and drop-off, grocery store, or jiu-jitsu practice.
 I have minimal needs—almost no needs.
 My MiniChamp is an insurance policy—wide coverage and low fidelity.

 Most people look at small slings as pocket dump—a replacement for normal pockets with a spot for the phone and a spot for the wallet and a spot for the knife and a dedicated loop for the pen.
 They want everything consolidated in one place.
 It feels like control.